 Bracing for the Unknown: Coping with the Aftermath of Losing a Loved One Without a Will

-picture of a pen writing a willWhen a loved one passes away in Florida, one of the first steps toward administering his or her estate is to determine whether he or she left a Will.
-Wills serve several important purposes, and having a Will to follow can both streamline the probate process and avoid questions about what your loved one would have wanted.
+picture of a pen writing a willWhen a loved one passes away in Florida, one of the first steps toward administering their estate is determining whether they left a Will.
+A Will serves several vital purposes, and having a Will to follow can both streamline the probate process and avoid questions about what your loved one would have wanted.

 But not everyone leaves a Will.
-While there are a variety of reasons why, ultimately, the reason is immaterial.
-If a loved one has died without a Will, you simply need to take the steps that are necessary to move forward.
+While there are various reasons why, ultimately, the reason is immaterial.
+If a loved one has died without a Will, you need to take the steps necessary to move forward.

 Understanding What Happens When a Loved One Dies Without a Will in Florida